Alessio Benedetti (footballer, born 1997): Vicenza

-Born in Motta di Livenza, Veneto region, Benedetti started his career at Veneto club Vicenza Calcio.
-In May 2013, he received a call-up from Italian Football Federation (FIGC) for a youth tournament that composed of Italian under-16 players.
-He was assigned in Team C along with fellow Vicenza defender Simone Romio and future Vicenza team-mate Luigi Rizzo (who was signed in January 2015).
-The tournament was also served as the kickoff event of Italy national under-17 football team for 2013–14 season.
-However, Benedetti earned a transfer to a higher division after the tournament, but failed to earn any national team call-up.
+Born in Motta di Livenza, in the Veneto region, Benedetti started his career at the Veneto club Vicenza Calcio.
+In May 2013, he received a call-up from the Italian Football Federation (FIGC) for a youth tournament composed of Italian under-16 players.
+He was assigned to Team C along with fellow Vicenza defender Simone Romio and future Vicenza teammate Luigi Rizzo (who was signed in January 2015).
+The tournament also served as the kickoff event for the Italy national under-17 football team for the 2013–14 season.
+However, Benedetti earned a transfer to a higher division after the tournament, but failed to earn any national team call-ups.

-In summer 2013 Benedetti was signed by the youth team of Serie A club Genoa in a temporary deal, with an option to purchase.
+In summer 2013, Benedetti was signed by the youth team of Serie A club Genoa in a temporary deal with an option to purchase.
 At the same time, Vicenza signed Alberto Marchiori from Genoa also in a temporary deal, with an option to purchase.
 The loan was renewed on 30 July 2014.
 Benedetti was the member of Genoa's under-17 youth team in the first season and the under-19 reserves in the second season.

 Torino

-In summer 2015, shortly after he was returned from Genoa, Benedetti was signed by another Serie A club Torino in a definitive deal for €30,000 transfer fee in a 3-year contract.
+In the summer of 2015, shortly after he returned from Genoa, Benedetti was signed by another Serie A club, Torino, in a definitive deal for a €30,000 transfer fee on a 3-year contract.
 Benedetti spent 1 1/2 seasons with Torino's reserves, with the last 6 months as an overage player.
-He also participated in 2015–16 UEFA Youth League for the Turin-based club.
+He also participated in the 2015–16 UEFA Youth League for the Turin-based club.

 Benedetti left for Lega Pro club Taranto on 1 February 2017.
 Benedetti made his professional debut against Melfi on 23 April, as one of the starting defenders.

 On 4 August 2017 Benedetti joined Carrarese.